Criticism of Facebook: Other psychological effects

 It has been admitted by many students that they have experienced bullying on the site, which leads to psychological harm.
-Students of high schools face a possibility of bullying and other adverse behaviors over Facebook every day.
+High school students face a possibility of bullying and other adverse behaviors over Facebook every day.
 Many studies have attempted to discover whether Facebook has a positive or negative effect on children's and teenagers' social lives, and many of them have come to the conclusion that there are distinct social problems that arise with Facebook usage.
-British neuroscientist Susan Greenfield stuck up for the issues that children encounter on social media sites.
-She said that they can rewire the brain, which caused some hysteria over whether or not social networking sites are safe.
+British neuroscientist Susan Greenfield stuck up for the issues that children encounter on social media sites, stating that these sites can rewire the brain, which caused some hysteria regarding the safety of social media usage.
 She did not back up her claims with research, but did cause quite a few studies to be done on the subject.
-When that self is then broken down by others by badmouthing, criticism, harassment, criminalization or vilification, intimidation, demonization, demoralization, belittlement, or attacking someone over the site it can cause much of the envy, anger, or depression.
+When an individual's self-image is broken down by others as a result of badmouthing, criticism, harassment, criminalization or vilification, intimidation, demonization, demoralization, belittlement, or attacking someone over the site, it can cause much of the envy, anger, or depression users report feeling after prolonged Facebook usage.

 Sherry Turkle, in her book Alone Together: Why We Expect More from Technology and Less from Each Other, argues that social media brings people closer and further apart at the same time.
 One of the main points she makes is that there is a high risk in treating persons online with dispatch like objects.
 Although people are networked on Facebook, their expectations of each other tend to be lessened.
 According to Turkle, this could cause a feeling of loneliness in spite of being together.

 Between 2016 and 2018, the number of 12- to 15-year-olds who reported being bullied over social media rose from 6% to 11%, in the region covered by Ofcom.